abalasa-amd/cvs/docs/reference/configuration-files/rccl.rst

      - Directory where mpi is located
    * - ``rocm_path_var``
      - ``/opt/rocm-6.4.2/``
-     - Path to ROCm installed
+     - Path to ROCm installation
    * - ``rccl_path_var``
      - ``/opt/rccl-tests/``
      - Directory where RCCL tests are located